Luc-Anne/DisableSearch/README.md

 3. Restart gnome-shell or reopen your session.

 # Compatibility
-Version of GNOME :
+At least with following versions of GNOME :

+    · 3.26
     · 3.36

-It should work with any version of GNOME 3.
+It should work with other versions of GNOME 3.
 Don't hesitate to tell me if it works with a particular version of GNOME, I will add it officially.